A Different Perspective on Life Insurance

 We have the resources and relationships necessary to design and build portfolios of life insurance products that can aggregate to face amounts in excess of $300 million on a single life.
 Achieving this level of coverage requires coordination between multiple insurance carriers, along with a detailed understanding of their relationships with reinsurers.

 We specialize in designing and implementing customized solutions for estate planning, business succession, executive benefits, and charitable strategies.
-Our role extends beyond sourcing products—we also coordinate with attorneys, accountants, trustees, and family office staff to ensure the insurance strategy integrates seamlessly into the broader financial plan.
+Our role extends beyond sourcing products—we coordinate with attorneys, accountants, trustees, and family office staff to ensure the insurance strategy integrates seamlessly into the clients' broader financial plan, and engage in ongoing oversight of insurance portfolios to ensure expected outcomes.

 Premium Financing

-For some clients, particularly those with substantial net worth and liquidity tied up in businesses or investments, the cost of funding large life insurance premiums can feel inefficient.
-Premium financing can provide a solution by using third-party lending to fund policy premiums, allowing clients to preserve capital and maintain investment flexibility.
+For some clients, particularly those with substantial net worth who prefer to keep their capital deployed, the cost of funding large life insurance premiums can appear inefficient.
+Premium financing can provide a solution by using third-party lending to fund policy premiums, allowing clients to preserve capital and allocate it elsewhere.

 That said, premium financing should be approached with great care.
 It is not a tool for making premiums “affordable.”
-Instead, it is a planning strategy best suited for clients who could easily pay premiums out of pocket but prefer to allocate their capital elsewhere.
-The ability to comfortably cover premiums without financing should be a prerequisite for pursuing this strategy.
+Instead, it is a planning strategy suited for clients who could easily pay premiums out of pocket.
+The ability to comfortably afford premiums without financing should be a prerequisite to pursuing this strategy.

 When a policy is financed, any borrowed funds must be fully collateralized, typically with a combination of policy cash value and a pledge of other assets such as securities, cash, or a letter of credit.
 Collateral requirements are reviewed annually, and any shortfall must be made up immediately.
 If it is not, the lender has the right to call the loan—potentially creating significant financial consequences.